khusamayasir/ToDo-App/README.md

 # ToDo-App
 A simple ToDo application through JavaScript.
+Here you can add your todo list and after compilation you can delete it.

 You can check here: https://todos-app-khusamayasir.netlify.app/